Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 27

 The White Sox finally snapped their losing streak with a victory Friday, but not before losing a season-high eight straight games.
-Chicago has already had three separate losing streaks of at least seven games this season, the most by any team in the majors.
+Chicago has already had three separate losing streaks of at least seven games, the most by any team in the majors.
 Making matters worse, the White Sox had only three seven-game losing streaks over the previous three seasons combined. -- Casella

 29. Baltimore Orioles